 Even if you are just getting started, and only want to learn by doing, you have the option to contribute, grow and experiment by creating SOOPs without pledging $COR.

-If you are a knowledgeable trader, you can build your reputation, demonstrate your skills, and earn $COR in the process.
+If you are a knowledgeable trader, you can build your reputation, show your skills, and earn $COR in the process.

 All users can participate as backers, sharing the risks and rewards with the SOOP creators or challengers.